Ecologist Careers Understand our Natural Environment. What Else?

 Ecologists work in all aspects of the environment.
 For instance, they may conduct studies in wetlands, lakes, ponds, flora and fauna.

-Their observations may include wildlife, birds, mammals, amphibians, reptiles or any classification of life.
+Their observations may include wildlife, birds, mammals, amphibians, reptiles or any taxonomy of life.

 Ecologists earn around 72,500$ for annual salary

 Ecologists earn an average of about 72,600$ for annual salary.
 Job growth and employment trends are normal.
-On average, ecologists earn more than other Earth science careers.
+On average, ecologists earn more than other environmental science careers.

 In general, ecologists work in the office or in the field giving advice to policy makers or baseline studies.